ellemouton/website/content/drafts/taproot-prelims.md

 various steps have been carefully thought through in order to keep the process trust-less and to protect parties from attacks such as key cancellation.

-BIP<???> defines the MuSig2 protocol along with a bunch of algorithms that should be used for the various steps of the process.
+[BIP327][bip327] defines the MuSig2 protocol along with a bunch of algorithms that should be used for the various steps of the process.
 Since the aim of this article is to provide all the building blocks required for understanding Lightning Taproot channels, I will only talk about MuSig2 at an API level using the defined algorithms and will focus more on how it will be used in Lightning.
-If you would like to dig into it more you can checkout the BIP itself.
-I have also implemented all the MuSig2 methods from scratch [here](schnorr repo link) if you are the type of person who prefers looking at code.
+If you would like to dig into it more you, can check out the BIP itself.
+I have also implemented all the MuSig2 methods from scratch [here][musig2-impl] if you are the type of person who prefers looking at code.

 ## MuSig2 vs n-of-n Multisig